 Message content Action See Insufficient capacity of the file system Delete unnecessary files or expand the file system to make enough space for the file system.
 N/A FC path failure Follow the recovery procedure for FC path failure.
-Recovering from FC path errors on page 4-39
+Recovering from FC path errors on page 4-40

 Message content Action See LU failure Follow the recovery procedure for when a file system is blocked because of a storage system failure.
-Recovering from file system errors on page 4-15 Recovering from file system errors on page 4-15 Note: $N/A = Not applicable$.
+Recovering from file system errors on page 4-15 File system blockage Follow the recovery procedure for when a file system is blocked.
+Recovering from file system errors on page 4-15 Note: $N/A = Not$ applicable.